MicrosoftDocs/visualstudio-docs/subscriptions/faq/subscriber/portal/includes/alternate-identities.md

 ---
 title: How do I add alternate identities to my subscription and how does using one affect my Azure credits and Azure DevOps?
 description: Learn how to access subscription benefits with different sign-in credentials.
 comment:  As of August 2023 this include is used to render marketing FAQ content for VS Subscriptions in the following portals - VSCom, Manage, and My portals.
 It was not used for learn.microsoft.com content at that time.
-SMEs are Evan Windom and Larissa Crawford of Red Door Collaborative and Sharvari Dighe. ms.topic: include ms.assetid: c41fbf02-a623-43b4-9aa7-0c1c51fbda2a
+SMEs are Jose Becerra and Larissa Crawford of Red Door Collaborative and Angela Cao-Hong. ms.topic: include ms.assetid: c41fbf02-a623-43b4-9aa7-0c1c51fbda2a
 author: joseb-rdc